MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab07_Azure.md

 - Sign in to [Azure Portal](https://portal.azure.com/).

-**Note:** You must be logged in with an organization account in the same tenant as your CDS Environment.
+**Note:** You must be logged in with an organization account in the same tenant as your Microsoft Dataverse Environment.
 This does **NOT** have to be the account that has your Azure subscription.

 - Click Show portal menu.